-Optional Inputs Description

-Storage Layout How the data is organized in the file including chunking.
+Optional Inputs Description Storage Layout How the data is organized in the file including chunking.
 Fill Value The behavior and value for uninitialized data.
 External Storage Option to store the raw data in an external file.

-Folders Select optional filters to be applied, e.g., compression.
+Filters Select optional filters to be applied.
+One of the filters that might be applied is compression.